microsoft/AttackSurfaceAnalyzer/README.md

 ## Installation

 Attack Surface Analzyer runs on Windows, Linux, and MacOS, and is built using [.NET Core](https://dotnet.microsoft.com/).
 It has both a command-line interface and [ElectronNET](https://github.com/ElectronNET/Electron.NET) GUI option available.
-There no installer, but the command-line version is packaged as a [Warp Package](https://github.com/dgiagio/warp), and may take a few seconds to extract on first use.
+There is no installer, but the command-line version is packaged as a [Warp Package](https://github.com/dgiagio/warp), and may take a few seconds to extract on first use.

 Packages are available on our [releases](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases) page.
 The GUI is distributed as a compressed archive.
 The CLI is available both as a compressed archive and as a [Warp Package](https://github.com/dgiagio/warp) single executable.